BloodBowlBase/EHeresy/docs/strategic_assets/detachments.md

 * **Knight Castigator:** Castigator pattern bolt cannon and a Tempest warblade.
 * **Knight Lancer:** Shock lance and an ion gauntlet shield\*

-For +20 points, a Cerastus Knight may have one of the following loadouts instead:
+For [+20 points], a Cerastus Knight may have one of the following loadouts instead:

 * **Cerastus Knight Atrapos**†